Black Hole Quencher (BHQ) dyes

 Trust the original Black Hole Quenchers™ by the original manufacturer.

-Since their introduction to the DNA marketplace in 2000, the Black Hole Quenchers have become THE quencher of choice used in qPCR probes and other FRET applications.
+Since 2000, Black Hole Quenchers (BHQ™) have served as the quencher of choice for qPCR probes and other fluorescence-quenched probe applications.

 The BHQ dyes are true dark quenchers with no native emission due to their polyaromatic-azo backbone.
 Substituting electron-donating and withdrawing groups on the aromatic rings produces a complete series of quenchers with broad absorption curves that span the visible spectrum.